grafana/loki/README.md

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

-Compared to other log aggregation systems, Loki's main features are:
+Compared to other log aggregation systems, Loki:

-- does not parse incoming logs, or do full text indexing.
-By storing plain text logs and only indexing the metadata, Loki is simpler to operate and cheaper to run.
+- does not do full text indexing on logs.
+By storing compressed, unstructured logs and only indexing the metadata, Loki is simpler to operate and cheaper to run.
 - indexes and groups log streams using the same labels you’re already using with Prometheus.
-- especially good fit for storing Kubernetes logs and seamless to switch between metrics and logs using the same Kubernetes labels that you’re already using with Prometheus.
+- ia an especially good fit for storing Kubernetes logs.
+It is seamless to switch between metrics and logs using the same Kubernetes labels that you’re already using with Prometheus.
-- native support in Grafana (already in the nightly builds, will be included in Grafana 6.0).
+- has native support in Grafana (already in the nightly builds, will be included in Grafana 6.0).

 Loki consists of 3 components: